comphilip/koreader-wiki/features/Wikipedia-support.md

 You can tap on image to see image caption and hold on image to open it in image viewer.
 More info can be found [here.](https://github.com/koreader/koreader/pull/3609)

+### Save wikipedia article as EPUB

+You can save wikipedia articles as EPUB files from menu, with optional images.
+More info [here.](https://github.com/koreader/koreader/pull/2507)

 ### Tips and tricks

 Just like [dictionary](https://github.com/koreader/koreader/wiki/Dictionary-support), wikipedia supports history of searched terms, accessed through menu.
 More info can be found [here.](https://github.com/koreader/koreader/pull/3549)